 Membership in the Retirement Group shall be open to anyone who has previously worked for, or with, or now works for, or with, the Department of State, Office of Diplomatic Communications (DC), Office of Communications (OC), Office of Information Management (IM), and/or Bureau of Information Resource Management (IRM).
 All member's spouses are automatically members and are encouraged to attend luncheons.
 Retirees of other agencies or countries, who meet the above requirements, are welcome to join and attend luncheons.

-There are no annual dues, to attend luncheons.
+There are no annual dues, to attend luncheons or join the group.

 The CANDOER Retirement Group shall be a nonprofit, informal organization.
 All donated funds shall be used for Web Site domain registration and for a paid provider.